Doncaster: Demography

 In the 2011 census the town of Doncaster (identified as the "built-up area subdivision") had a population of 109,805, while the wider "Built-up area" had a population of 158,141.
-The Metropolitan Borough of Doncaster had a 2011 population of 302,402, while a mid-2019 estimate was 310,000.
+The Metropolitan Borough of Doncaster had a 2011 population of 302,402, while a 2021 estimate was 308,000.

 The 2011 census figure makes Doncaster's population very slightly larger than that of Rotherham (pop 109,691).

 Economy

 Doncaster emerged as an industrial centre in the late 18th to 20th centuries.
 Its communications, particularly its waterways, meant that it became extremely busy and experienced migration to its centre.
 Underneath Doncaster lies a huge natural resource by way of deep seam coal.

 Distribution centres

 Doncaster's proximity to major urban centres and motorway/rail infrastructure gives it a number of major distribution centres, including the 420-acre Doncaster International Railport, which dispatches goods to Europe.
 It also has large warehousing and logistic capabilities for retailers such as Next, Tesco, IKEA, Amazon.com, Lidl and Faberge.
 A marked proportion of fresh and frozen goods for northern supermarkets is dispatched by road from Doncaster.